davesque/s/README.md

 export S_BIN_PATH=<path to bin directory>
 ```

-It's also nice to have your `.bin` directory in version control.

-**WARNING**: If you _do_ keep your `.bin` directory in version control, be
-careful not to commit any scripts that may contain sensitive information,
-passwords, etc.

 ## Examples

 To create a new script using `s` called `lo`, issue the following command: